DJDevon3/CircuitPython/Airlift AdafruitIO Test/README.md

 # Serial and TFT Output Example:

 This demo code will connect to your AdafruitIO feed key named "sense-temp" and post a float temperature value in Fareinheit from the on-board BMP280 sensor.
+The feed key isn't necessarily the same as your feed name.
+You can change the name of an AdafruitIO feed but cannot change the name of the feed key once created.
 ```
 ===============================
 Connecting to WiFi...